NMenzel/Shipwright-AI-Framework/README.md

 ![Jev PR triage page showing an advisory risk score, review path, and yes/no probabilities](docs/images/jev-triage-mock.png)

 This screenshot shows the `/jev-triage` page rendering a response from a local mock of `POST /v1/systemone`, used to test the integration end to end.
-The values are hand-written, not real Jev output, so a real response will differ.
-The result is advice only: it never approves or blocks a merge.

 ## Available Scripts